 In the case on hand, the new pay scale as per the 2nd PRC has to be granted based on the substantive pay scale held by the applicant in terms of the fitment formula as laid down in clause 2 (i) of the Office Order dated 5.3.2009 of the respondents.
-Granting pay scale as sought by the applicant based on officiating pay drawn as AD (OL) would thus be contrary to the Hon'ble Supreme Court directions as at above.
+Granting pay scale as sought by the applicant based on officiating pay drawn as AD (OL) would thus be contrary to the Hon'ble Supreme Court directions as at above, since 2nd PRC has not provided for such a provision.